Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 V1 · Deterministic System

-Field Setting Participants Researcher Examiner Tablet System Tablet UI Voice · Touch Survey 120+ items Validation Required fields Visit Memory Household state Offline Store Encrypted cache · Sync queue Data Platform Bluetooth Batch sync Research DB Central store Bio Samples DNA · Microbial Lab Data Fluoride · Env.
+V1 Deterministic System — field setting with participants, researcher, and examiner feeding into a tablet UI with survey engine, validation, and offline store, syncing via Bluetooth to a central research database with bio samples and lab data Field Setting Participants Researcher Examiner Tablet System Tablet UI Voice · Touch Survey 120+ items Validation Required fields Offline Store Encrypted cache · Sync queue Data Platform Bluetooth Batch sync Research DB Central store Bio Samples DNA · Microbial Lab Data Fluoride · Env.

 V1 — Deterministic capture: tablet UI → survey engine → validation → offline store → sync → research database